Dissecting the gamma-ray emissions of the nearby galaxies NGC 1068 and NGC 253: Discussion

 \subsection{NGC 253}

-As the starburst models can explain the observed GeV and VHE \gr\ emissions from NGC~253 (e.g., \citealt{abd+10a,lac+11,abr+12,eb16,hess18}) and no flux variations would arise from this sort of starburst-induced emission, it is unexpected to find the variation reported in this work.
-Also both the VHE detection \citep{ace+09,abr+12} and our analysis results point the emission region at the center of the galaxy.
-We thus suspect the variation is possibly related to the potential AGN that has been searched (e.g., \citealt{wea+02,mul+10}).
+As the starburst models can explain the observed GeV and VHE \gr\ emissions from NGC~253 (e.g., \citealt{abd+10a,lac+11,abr+12,eb16,hess18}) and no flux variations would arise from this sort of starburst-induced emission, it is unexpected to find any variations probed in this work.
+Both the VHE detection \citep{ace+09,abr+12} and our analysis results point the emission region at the center of the galaxy.
+We thus suspect any possible flux variations, as hinted by the TS value difference, are possibly related to the central region, where its potential AGN has been searched (e.g., \citealt{wea+02,mul+10}).
 From the work reported by \citet{leh+13}, we can see there are four relatively bright X-ray sources in the center, with one of them (N-2003) suggested as an AGN candidate.
 We checked the hard X-ray light curve of NGC~253 reported from the {\it Swift}/BAT Hard X-ray Transient Monitor program \citep{kri+13}, but no significant variations could be seen in the light curve.
 We also checked the X-ray data from targeted observations with the {\it Swift} X-ray Telescope (XRT), and no variation patterns were seen in the flux measurements of the central X-ray source (which presumably consists of the four sources) before and after $\sim$MJD~57023 (2015 Jan.
 1).
-There are also many sets of archival data from {\it Chandra} X-ray observations of NGC~253, but by checking the data for the resolved X-ray sources, no clear correlated variations were found.
+There are also many sets of archival data from {\it Chandra} X-ray observations of NGC~253, but by checking the data for the resolved X-ray sources, no clear related variations were found.

 Finally, we note that the VHE emission may be closely connected with the $\geq$5\,GeV part.
 In Figure~\ref{fig:spec3}, we show the HESS VHE data points of the galaxy \citep{hess18}, which were obtained from the data collected in years 2005 and 2007--2009.
 The $\geq$5\,GeV spectral data points in P2 appear to be at the same flux level as the VHE data points.
-If they are closely connected, similar variations might be seen in the VHE emission.
+If they are closely connected, similar behavior might be seen in the VHE emission.
 Unfortunately HESS did not conducted any further observations of the galaxy after year 2009.
-Hopefully with other VHE facilities at work, possible variations of the VHE emission may be detected in the near future.
+Hopefully with other VHE facilities at work, possible changes of the VHE emission may be detected in the near future, which could provide hints for further understanding of the \gr\ properties of NGC~253.